Current And Updated Syrian TPS Information

 Although there is a one year window to file an asylum claim upon arrival in the U.S., the law permits applications to be filed when there have been changed conditions in an immigrant’s country of origin.

-The possibility of Syrian refugees seeking asylum has grown following the August 2013 disclosure of chemical weapons being used to cause massive civilian deaths.
+The possibility of Syrian refugees seeking asylum is strengthened by disclosures like those about chemical weapons being used to cause massive civilian deaths.

 Moreover, to the extent the new arrivals qualify as refugees due to Syria’s horrible circumstances, many TPS beneficiaries should likewise qualify as asylees.